bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 There is more to it, of course.
 For example, we haven't defined a metric yet.
-So, we can't talk about lengths and angles like we always had on Euclidean space in undergraduate maths.
+So, we can't talk about lengths and angles like we always had on flat Euclidean space.
 It's not clear how one could define derivatives and so on without a notion of length.
+We'll stumble upon a major hurdle in defining derivatives of tensor fields.
 I will talk about these in upcoming posts if I get the clarity and a way to avoid too much maths.